-If you encounter any technical difficulties with the virtual meeting website on the day of the Annual Meeting, please call the technical support number that will be posted on the virtual meeting log-in page.
-Technical support will be available starting at [•] a.m.
-Eastern Time on Tuesday, June 6, 2023, and until the Annual Meeting has finished.
+If you encounter any technical difficulties with the virtual meeting website on the day of the Annual Meeting, please contact technical support in the manner indicated on the virtual meeting log-in page.
+On the day of the Annual Meeting, technical support will be available prior to and during the Annual Meeting.